Sewanee Writers' Conference

 The Sewanee Writers’ Conference seeks to foster an inclusive environment for its participants, faculty, visitors, and staff.
 We believe in the values of respect, equality, diversity, and honest discourse.
 We welcome attendees of all races, ethnicities, sexual and gender orientations, and those with disabilities.
 Our commitment to these principles forms the bedrock of this writing community and reflects our ambitions for the writing community as a whole.

 We have up-to-date diversity and harassment policies which follow best practices focused on training for all faculty and staff.
 We provide complaint reporting information to all writers regarding the University of the South's Non-Discrimination, Harassment, and Retaliation Policy; and have a Conference Deputy Title IX Coordinator.
-We conduct all Conference activities with compassion and a generosity of spirit.
 For more information, please visit sewaneewriters.org/apply.